Misuse of the “final” dit dit (EE) before the very end of QSO

 This is polite, effective, and the normal and correct way for a Quality True Telegraphist, and has been done in similar fashion for some 100 years.

-Now, let us look at the harmful negative trend today which causes confusion, irritation, or embarrassment to your QSO partner, and why the DIT DIT should absolutely NEVER be sent until the very end of all transmissions on BOTH sides.
+Now, let us look at the negative trend today which causes confusion, irritation, or embarrassment to your QSO partner, and why the DIT DIT should absolutely NEVER be sent until the very end of all transmissions on BOTH sides.

 You send your final transmission, you have nothing more to send to the other station, and you want to signal it is the end, but the other station has not yet had the opportunity to say TNX FER QSO, QSL INFO, 73, GB and so forth, they have not yet had their final.
-But, you still end yours with a EE.
+But, you already end with a EE.

 Now what is the other operator to do?
 You sent EE so now they must send EE?
 That means, they cannot send their final greetings, only “73 TU EE” and this is not satisfactory, you have denied the other operator the right to have their final over to wind up any information and greetings they wish to send you.
+Sure, if you don’t want them to do anything but finish immediately with EE, then fine.

 So, do I now just send EE and appear to also be very rude?
+Maybe the other OP sending the EE wants me to also send him parting greetings before I simply reply with my EE.

-Or, do I now risk offending you by sending my final with greetings, when perhaps you signaled that you have had all your satisfaction and cannot wait to get off the key and back to your XYL, and still I send my own final, thinking I better be polite and say thanks best wishes and good bye, do I need to now do it in a rushed and short form?
+Or, do I now risk offending you by sending my own final along with greetings, when perhaps you signaled that you have had all your satisfaction and cannot wait to get off the key and back to your XYL, and still I send my own final, thinking I better be polite and say thanks best wishes and good bye, do I need to now do it in a rushed and short form?

 All the time that other operator is sending their final final, after your premature DIT DIT, they are uncomfortable and confused.
 They don’t know whether you were just inconsiderate and selfish and whether they should also just send EE, because you had your say and perhaps you think you also spoke on my behalf, which is arrogant, and assumed I had no wish to give my heart felt parting greetings in an over, as you only had the privilege of doing?